junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-19-SPN-All-fours.md

 "I didn't understand this part last time," Jack points at the screen.
 A popcorn between his fingers.
 The screen shows the tavern scene where the cowboys are gambling.
 "What's that game they're playing?
 What's the rule?
 I want to learn how to play."
 He turns to look at the other three one at a time, enthusiastically.
 "I want to play with all of you!"

 "Hmm," Sam hums.
-"Honestly, I don't even know.
+"Honestly, I don't really know.
 Dean?"

 Dean pauses the movie, scrutinizing the screen.
 "Funny how I never thought about that.
 Must be some old games, like, two hundred years old.
 If I have to guess, I'd bet on all fours.
 But I'm not sure."